 Blogging is a crucial part of online marketing in today’s digital world.
 Even if you’re blogging regularly, at least a few times a month, you may not be getting the results you want or expected.
 Moreover, it’s challenging to find the time to write an article that’s at least 300 words.
+(You can go longer if you need to explain something fully.
+After 900 words — it’s considered “cornerstone content” or a pillar page.)

 When I’m asked to do a free analysis, I usually find the same mistakes in many people’s blog sites.
 First, let me tell you that you’re in a big boat with lots of folks who just don’t know what they don’t know.